kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 I have been doing TypeScript since 2014, heavily since 2015, and JavaScript heavily since 2008.
-I would say I "love" all three languages, and all three languages have their suite spot.
+I would say I "love" all three languages, and all three languages have their sweet spot.

 Rust only reinforces my love of static typing though.
 Even being proficient at a language, static types not only save you from _run-it-and-pray_ behavior, they